tomleo/Notes/README.rst

   nice to update and regenerate only RST documents I have changed already.
 - Easier to customize CSS of rst2html generated html pages than it is through sphinx templating.

+You must always leave the code as good or in a better state than you found it.